-DaBaby's Homophobic Rolling Loud Rant Just Cost Him The Bag
+DaBaby Is Apologizing (Again) For The Homophobic Rolling Loud Rant That Cost Him The Bag

 Outwardly, the hip hop newbie may seem unperturbed, but the immediate consequences for his Rolling Loud performance are definitely impacting his brand and his coins.
 In the days following the show, DaBaby has lost a number of major deals.
 Fashion brand Boohoo publicly ended their relationship with him.
 Lollapalooza dropped him from the lineup on the very last day of the festival, citing their founding values of diversity, inclusivity, respect, and love.
 The Governors Ball music festival, set to take place in September, announced that DaBaby would not be performing as part of their lineup.
 UK event Parklife cut him from the roster (though the rapper’s team claims that the decision was made months before Rolling Loud).
 The team behind Day N Vegas replaced his setlist with that of Roddy Ricch.
 Even the Working Families Party quickly removed him from the list of celebrity performers (including Saweetie and Wyclef Jean) to entertain guests at their upcoming benefit concert.

 Because the industry tends to let certain people — hi, Kanye! — get away with almost everything, it’s truly surprising when the ramifications of a celebrity’s actions are so immediate.
-But unlike some members of the “cancel club” who are penning lengthy soliloquies on Medium, it seems like DaBaby has little to no remorse for his behavior.
-If anything, he’s standing fiercely in what he believes is his right to say whatever he wants, no matter how terrible and offensive it may be; DaBaby followed up the faux apology by releasing a song called “Giving What It’s Supposed To Give” (a truly ironic use of queer Black slang considering the circumstances) and proceeded to double down on his behavior online, telling fans on Twitter to relax because he’s “cut like that” and even calling himself an “icon.”
+But unlike some members of the “cancel club” who are penning lengthy soliloquies on Medium, it seems like DaBaby initially had little to no remorse for his behavior.
+If anything, he was standing fiercely in what he believed was his right to say whatever he wanted, no matter how terrible and offensive it may be; DaBaby followed up the faux apology by releasing a song called “Giving What It’s Supposed To Give” (a truly ironic use of queer Black slang considering the circumstances) and proceeded to double down on his behavior online, telling fans on Twitter to relax because he’s “cut like that” and even calling himself an “icon.”

+The speed with which his schedule freed up must have caused a stir behind the scenes, because the rapper has taken it upon himself to issue yet another apology for his behavior at Rolling Loud.
+On Monday August 2, DaBaby shared a statement saying that he was sorry for what he said — but not before blasting the people who had called him out.

+"Social media moves so fast that people want to demolish you before you even have the opportunity to grow, educate and learn from your mistakes," read DaBaby's post, which had the comments purposely turned off.
+"As a man who has had to make his own way from very difficult circumstances, having people I know publicly working against me -- knowing that what I needed was education on these topics and guidance -- has been challenging."

 Ultimately, DaBaby himself doesn't have to see the error of his ways if he doesn't want to.
 But in this scenario, being strong and wrong comes with swift and serious consequences, which means more financial opportunities being snatched away at will.
 Karma waits for no

-Note: This post has been updated with additional reporting